top of page

 One of the highlights of the Hollywood Collector Show at the Burbank Marriott was meeting all of the child actors who were in Willy Wonka and the Chocolate Factory.
 Chitty Chitty Bang Bang (more on that cast later) and Wonka are absolutely my favorite kids movies.

-They were all pleasant and here's what I recall of my interaction with each (in order of elimination in the film):
+Everyone from the Willy Wonka cast was pleasant and it was a real treat to meet all of them.
+This is what I recall of my interaction with each (in order of elimination in the film):

 MICHAEL BOLLNER - Augustus Gloop was quiet and a bit shy – “Let me in, I’m starving!”